sachnr/tmux-fzy/readme.md

 # Tmux-fzy

-A simple project manager for tmux that allows you to easily switch between sessions and open new sessions.
+A simple project manager for tmux.

 # Screenshot